FY2015 State of the City

-Mayor Dennis P. Williams presented his proposed Fiscal Year 2014 General Operating Budget and the Water/Sewer Fund Budget before a meeting of Wilmington City Council on Thursday, March 21, 2013.
+Mayor Dennis P. Williams delivered his State of the City Address and presented his proposed Fiscal Year 2015 General Operating Budget and the Water/Sewer Fund Budget before a meeting of Wilmington City Council on Thursday, March 27, 2014.

-He also emphasized the importance of working collaboratively with City Council and the community to impact change.
-Mayor Williams’ speech read:
+Mayor Williams highlighted the importance of the City working collaboratively with City Council, corporate and small businesses, public safety officials and the community to impact change.

 Contact the Mayor's Office